krishnanlab/teaching/2021-spring_compbio/course-activities.md

         - *Potential challenges & alternative approaches* (what are some assumptions you are making that can fail; what are some potential limitations of your dataset or approach that might prevent you from achieving your aforementioned goals; what will you do as alternatives if you hit those limitations)
         - *Specific milestones* (what is the list of specific results/outcomes you will work on getting)

+#### 5. Proposal reviews | Due: Fri, Feb 26
-5. Review proposals.
+Review proposals.
 Discuss proposal with Arjun.
-Reviews due **Fri, Feb 26**.

-6. Mid-course project presentations on **Wed, Mar 10**.
+#### 6. Mid-course project presentations | Due: Wed, Mar 10**
+Make sure to include the following information in your presentation:
     - Address peer evaluations, revise aims, scope, and list of final goals & deliverables.
     - Meet with Arjun about reviews, revised plan, and progress.
     - In addition to the usual things – background, problem, approach, etc. – I would like you to also present the following: